-April 2017 will see great changes, operations wise, in the ocean freight industry.
-In 2016, we’ve seen a trend of mergers and acquisitions like never before.
-Following these, the world’s largest carriers will consolidate into three main groupings: THE Alliance, Ocean Alliance, and the newly-agreed 2M+H. In this post, we’ll delve into the figures behind the Ocean Alliance and its members.
+April 2017 saw great changes, operations wise, in the ocean freight industry.
+In 2016, we saw a trend of mergers and acquisitions like never before.
+Following these, the world’s largest carriers will consolidate into three main groupings: THE Alliance, Ocean Alliance, and the 2M+H. In this post, we’ll delve into the figures behind the Ocean Alliance and its members.

 Come next April, members of the Ocean Alliance will set sail together on a new route network and port rotation.
 Amid a prolonged industry downturn, we’re seeing cooperations among shipping lines as the industry clamors to stay afloat.
 Some notable M&As this year include Maersk’s acquisition of Hamburg Süd and Japan’s big three shipping lines collaborating.
 Amid a prolonged industry downturn, this perhaps the best way forward.
 More specifically, they’re fighting to avoid going belly up like Hanjin.

-In November, Ocean Alliance unveiled the services and routes it will offer as soon as it comes into operation.
-The quartet will deploy over 40 weekly services, which includes some 498 port calls.
+The Ocean Alliance’s services and routes include over 40 weekly services, which includes some 498 port calls.
 It’s set to be the largest consortium in container shipping history, given its 350-strong container vessel fleet and a total carrying capacity of 3.5 million TEUs.

 Here’s an infographic showing the breakdown of the numbers and routes offered by the network.

 *Update: In July 2017, Cosco Shipping announced its acquisition of OOCL

 With this, Ocean Alliance will set itself as the largest consortium in container shipping history.Altogether, it makes up 25.6% of the global market share (Alphaliner Dec 2016 data), in comparison to THE Alliance’s 16.5%.